-Tom Engelhardt created and runs the Tomdispatch.com website, a project of The Nation Institute of which he is a Fellow.
+Tom Engelhardt created and runs the Tomdispatch.com website, a project of The Nation Institute, where he is a fellow.
 He is also consulting editor for Metropolitan Books and the co-founder of its American Empire Project series.
 He is the author of The American Way of War: How Bush’s Wars Became Obama’s, The End of Victory Culture (University of Massachusetts Press), which has just been thoroughly updated in a newly issued edition that deals with victory culture’s crash-and-burn sequel in Iraq and a novel, The Last Days of Publishing, about a world he inhabited for thirty years.
 His latest book, coauthored with Nick Turse, is Terminator Planet: The First History of Drone Warfare, 2001-2050.
 Each spring he is a Teaching Fellow at the Graduate School of Journalism at the University of California, Berkeley.

 Tomdispatch.com began in November 2001 as Tom Engelhardt’s unnamed e-list of commentary and collected articles from the world press.
 In December 2002, it gained its name, became a project of The Nation Institute, and went online as “a regular antidote to the mainstream media.”
 It now posts Tom Engelhardt’s regular commentaries and the original work of authors ranging from Rebecca Solnit and Mike Davis to Chalmers Johnson, Michael Klare, and Elizabeth de la Vega.
 Nick Turse (who also writes for the site) is its part-time associate editor and research director.